JakobKjellberg02/JakobKjellberg02/README.md

 Also check out our Homelab made with [Filip](https://github.com/PrestigeDK) (maybe it is down because of kWh price or maintenance) <br/>
 https://jakobkjellberg.xyz/

+### Hack The Box - Progress
+If I am not studying, playing games with my friends or trying to run, my goal is to learn something new everyday.
+You can use the Student ID: HTB-773307D9E8 or see the [Transcript](https://github.com/JakobKjellberg02/JakobKjellberg02/blob/main/HTB%20Academy%20Student%20Transcript.pdf) (**RECOMMENDED**).
+The latest transcript should get updated everytime a new module has been completed.

 ### Contact
 <div align="left">